hexxone/audiorbits/steam/Guide_en.md

 ╠╦ attractor settings (new to v2.3.1.
 Thanks [url=https://steamcommunity.com/id/ominous_end]Zinic[/url]!)
 ║║
 ║╚══ Each of the different attractors (aka Orbitals) are selectable via a weighted system.
-The higher ║    the orbital is set to, the more likly it will be played.
-A value of 100 is considered "infinite", ║    meaning only the orbitals that are set to 100 will be played with equal chance.
+The higher ║    the orbital is set to, the more likely it will be selected.
+A value of 100 is considered "infinite", ║    meaning only the orbitals that are set to 100 will be selected with equal chance.
 A value of 0 means ║    that orbital won't be played.
 Setting all Orbitals to 0 generates a random set of Orbitals.
 ║
 ║    Every orbital is affected by algorithm parameter [b]A[/b].
-Parms [b]B - E[/b] affect most obitals.
+Params [b]B - E[/b] affect most orbitals.
-║    Parm [b]E[/b] is a special one because it is set to 0 by default.
-Small changes to this parm can ║    have drastic affect on the visual appearance of an Orbital.
+║    Param [b]E[/b] is a special one because it is set to 0 by default.
+Small changes to this param can ║    have drastic effect on the visual appearance of an Orbital.
-║    To see which algorithm parm affects which orbital, see the "js/worker/levelWorker.js" file in the ║    2.3.x branch from [url=https://github.com/hexxone/audiorbits/tree/2.3_release]github[/url] ║
+║    To see which algorithm param affects which orbital, see the "js/worker/levelWorker.js" file in the ║    2.3.x branch from [url=https://github.com/hexxone/audiorbits/tree/2.3.x]github[/url] ║
 ║    One orbital is named [u]Name Me[/u].
 Zinic wants someone in the comments decide on a name for this ║    one.
 Go ahead and share a name you think is fitting for this one ^^.
 I'll update it later with that name.